 In December 2018, a federal district judge in California denied EPA’s motion to dismiss the lawsuit, allowing the litigation over the EPA’s failure to implement and enforce the 2016 rule to continue.
 In January 2019, a coalition of attorneys general and environmental organizations filed a motion for summary judgment, insisting that the court instruct the EPA to perform its nondiscretionary duty and enforce the 2016 rule.

 The federal district court judge in California, in May 2019, sided with the attorneys general in ruling on their motion for summary judgment.
 The court found that EPA had failed to comply with its nondiscretionary duty to implement the August 2016 final rule as required by the Clean Air Act.
-The court ordered the EPA to act on timely submitted state implementation plans by September 6, 2019 and finalize a federal plan for non-complying states by November 6, 2019.
+The court issued an injunction ordering the EPA to act on timely submitted state implementation plans by September 6, 2019 and finalize a federal plan for non-complying states by November 6, 2019.

 In June and July 2019 in response to the May 2019 California federal district court ruling, the EPA proposed accepting the implementation plans submitted by New Mexico, West Virginia, Delaware and Arizona for compliance with the August 2016 landfill methane emissions rule.
 The EPA proposed partially approving and partially denying California's state implementation plan.